Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Introduction

+\begin{remark}[Relation to the Markov transform] Interestingly, Theorem \ref{thm:infinitesimaldists} can be interpreted in terms of the Markov transform, which hints to potential future research directions.
+Given a probability measure $\mu$ on $\mathbb{R}$, in \cite{kerov1998} Kerov defined the \emph{inverse Markov transform} of $\mu$ as the unique Rayleigh function\footnote{See \cite[Definition 1.4.1]{kerov1998} for a definition of \emph{Rayleigh function}.} $F:\mathbb{R} \to [0, 1]$ satisfying

+In general, the derivative of $F$ (in the sense of distributions) is a Schwarz distribution, and therefore one can interpret the inverse Markov transform of $\mu$ as a Schwarz distribution, which we will denote by $M(\mu)$.
+Moreover, in relevant situations (such as when $\mu$ is a semicircle or a Marchenko-Pastur distribution), $M(\mu)$ and $M(M(\mu))$ turn out to be compactly supported probability measures themselves, see \cite[Theorem 6.50]{franz2020monotone} for details.
+In such case (and more in general whenever $G_{M(\mu)}(z)$ and $G_{M(M(\mu))}(z)$ make sense) (\ref{eq:defmarkovtransform}) yields

+and $\frac{1}{2}(G_{M(\mu)}(z)-G_{M(M(\mu))}(z))$ turns out to be precisely the right-hand side of (\ref{eq:Ginfpolynomials}).
+It follows that, in the setting of Theorem \ref{thm:infinitesimaldists}, whenever $M(\mu)$ is a probability measure and $M(M(\mu))$ is a signed measure\footnote{Importantly, we know from \cite[pg.
+13]{kerov1998} that the inverse Markov transform preserves the property of being compactly supported. }

+Finally, we bring to the attention of the reader that if $p(z)$ is a real-rooted polynomial of degree $d$, and $\nu_0$ and $\nu_1$ are the empirical root distributions of $p(z)$ and $p'(z)$ respectively, then $M(\nu_0) = \nu_0-\nu_1$, which follows since $G_{\nu_0}(z)=\frac{p'(z)}{dp(z)}$ (see \cite[equation (2)]{kerov1998}).
+We leave as an open direction interpreting this fact in the context of Theorem \ref{thm:infinitesimaldists} and (\ref{eq:infinitesimalmarkov}). \end{remark}

-\end{theorem} In particular this theorem implies that, under certain assumptions, $G_{inf}$ is explicitly determined by $G_\mu$.
-Similarly, in Section \ref{sec:infinitesimaldistributions} we show that under the same assumptions, the infinitesimal $R$-transform of $\mu'$ can be explicitely written in terms of the $R$-transform of $\mu$.
+Note that Theorem \ref{thm:infinitesimaldists} implies that, under certain assumptions, $G_{inf}$ is explicitly determined by $G_\mu$.
+Similarly, in Section \ref{sec:infinitesimaldistributions} we show that under the same assumptions, the infinitesimal $R$-transform of $\mu'$ can be explicitly written in terms of the $R$-transform of $\mu$.